rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing/pricing-example.md

 ---
 This pricing example is set outside the free 7-day trial period.

-Let’s assume your ROS application has two modules say module A and module B. You intend to deploy 3 instances of module A in the cloud, an instance of module B on your device, and attach a persistent storage volume of 32GiB size.
+Let’s assume your ROS software application has two modules say *A* and *B*.
+You intend to deploy 3 instances of
+A in the cloud, an instance of B on your device, and attach a *persistent storage volume of 32GiB size* to your application.
 You also want the ROS application to run for 10 hours a day.

-In rapyuta.io, the ROS application is modelled as a ROS package.
-The application modules are implemented as the components of the package, and each component has at least one executable
+In rapyuta.io, the ROS software application is modelled as a ROS *package*.
+The application modules are implemented as *components* of the package, and each component has at least one *executable* (a runnable entity).
-The instances of a component are called replicas.
+The instances of a component are called *replicas*.

-You would create a ROS package with three components say compA, compB and compC using rapyuta.io.
+You will create a ROS package with two components say *compA* and *compB* using rapyuta.io.

-* The compA will have two executables that actually get deployed when compA is deployed in the cloud.
-So, compA is charged based on cloud deployment hours.
-The compute and storage specifications for one of the executables is (1 vCPU, 4GiB) while for the other it is (8 vCPU, 32GiB).
-You will create 3 replicas of compA.
+* Let's assume *compA* will have two executables that actually get deployed when *compA* is deployed in the cloud.
+  So, *compA* is charged based on cloud deployment hours.
+  The compute and storage values for one of the executables are (1vCPU, 4GiB) while the other executable has (8vCPU, 32GiB).
+  You will create 3 replicas of *compA*.
-* The compB will have a single executable that actually gets deployed when compB is deployed on a device.
-So, compB is charged for device deployment hours.
-The compute and storage specifics for its executable is (1vCPU, 4GiB).
+* Suppose *compB* will have a single executable that actually gets deployed when *compB* is deployed on a device.
+So, *compB* is charged for device deployment hours.
+The compute and storage specifics for its executable are (1vCPU, 4GiB).

+You will deploy a persistent storage volume of 32GiB size, which will be used by a deployment of the ROS package.
-* The compC will have one executable with (1vCPU, 4GiB) compute and storage specifics.
-You will attach a running persistent volume deployment of 32GiB to compC.
-So, compC is charged for volume deployment hours.
+So, this persistent volume deployment is charged for volume deployment hours.

+You will then deploy the ROS package and have it run for 10 hours a day.

+***Monthly charges*** will be calculated as follows:

 Cloud deployment hours (CDH) price per vCPU-hour is $0.08<br>
-CDH charges for (1 + 8)vCPU for 10 hours for one copy of compA: $0.08 * (1+8) * 10 = $7.2<br>
+CDH charges for all executables of an instance of *compA* running for 10 hours is <br>**(CDH price * (sum of vCPUs of all executables) * hours)**: $0.08 * (1+8) * 10 = $7.2<br>
-CDH charges for 3 copies of compA: $7.2 * 3 = $21.6
+CDH charges for 3 copies of compA: $7.2 * 3 = ***$21.6***

 Device deployment hours (DDH) price per hour is $0.004<br>
-DDH charges for 1vCPU for 10 hours for a single copy of compB: $0.004 * 1 * 10 = $0.04
+DDH charges for an executable of an instance of *compB* running for 10 hours is <br>**(DDH price * (sum of vCPUs of all executables) * hours)**: $0.004 * 1 * 10 = ***$0.04***

 Volume deployment hours (VDH) price per GiB-hour is $0.001<br>
-VDH charges for a storage volume size of 32GiB for 10 hours for a single copy of compC: $0.001 * 32 * 10 = $0.32
+VDH charges for a storage volume of 32GiB size running for 10 hours is <br>**(VDH price * (storage volume size in GiB) * hours)**:
+$0.001 * 32 * 10 = ***$0.32***

-Total pay as you use charges: $21.6 + $0.04 + $0.32 = $21.96
+Total pay as you use charges: $21.6 + $0.04 + $0.32 = **$21.96**

-Let’s consider you add more devices as add-ons, for example, assume you add 5 devices.
+Let’s assume you may require more add-ons, for example, you add 5 devices.

 Add-ons price per device per month is $5<br>
-Add-ons price for 5 devices per month: $5 * 5 = $25
+Add-ons price for 5 devices per month: $5 * 5 = **$25**

-Total charges: $21.96 + $25 = $46.96
+Total charges: $21.96 + $25 = **$46.96**

-Grand total charges: $46.96 + $99 (subscription fee) = $145.96
+Grand total charges: $46.96 + $99 (subscription fee) = **$145.96**

+### Add-ons Pricing Calculation

+The add-ons (devices and users) are charged in a slightly different way unlike the deployment hours.

+For example, let's assume you have subscribed to one of the plans on March 1.
+Suppose you add 5 additional devices on March 10.
+You will be charged for those 5 devices.
+Now, going further, you may experience either of the following three cases:

+#### Case 1

+Suppose you add 3 more devices on March 20.
+You will be charged for these devices.
+So, the total number of devices added till now is 8 (5 + 3), and an overage charge for 8 devices is reflected in the final bill.

+#### Case 2

+Suppose you remove 2 devices on March 20.
+You will still be charged for 5 devices (that were added on March 10) even though you have removed 2 out of 5 devices for the month.
+The count of devices at the start of the next month is 3 (5 - 2 = 3), and an overage charge for these 3 devices is added to the next month's bill.

+#### Case 3

+Suppose you neither add nor remove any devices after March 10.
+You will be charged for the 5 devices that you added on March 10.

+Your credit card will, eventually, be charged with the final bill amount on the first day of the next month.